Whenever I talk about building CompanyEgg, a global business search engine, the first response I hear is typically:

 We want businesses to build sustainable business models that build real asset value into their brands.
 We’re not interested in having advertising plastered all over our site that misleads consumers.
 We want to sell business owners real products that build real asset value into one of the only things they can truly own - their website.

-Come do a search and get what you want.
+Come do a business search and get what you want.
 I promise you won’t accidentally click an ad.